petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 It also made it possible to incorporate fewer changes in each batch, which helped to avoid mistakes.

-Another bit of automation relates to collaboration.
+Another bit of valuable automation relates to collaboration.
 I've heard DevOps described as "turning collaborators into contributors."
-To do this, we want to minimize the amount of setup required to start working on a project.
+To do this, we want to minimize the amount of effort required to start working on a project.
-Since CI/CD pipelines typically run on fresh or mostly stateless virtual machines, dependency management needs to be automated.
+Since CI/CD pipelines typically run on fresh or mostly stateless virtual machines, dependency management needs to be automated, e.g., with the help of containers and/or virtual environments.
 These pipelines then serve as continuously tested documentation, which can be much more reliable than a list of steps thrown into a README by a human and never checked or updated.